Sign up for Aura

 Step 4: Set Up Your First Aura Professional Instance

 After setting up your account, you will be directed to the region and cloud provider selection page.
-Here, you can either choose to create your first Aura Professional instance, or skip and create a free instance.
+In this example, you are learning about starting with Aura Professional to access the complete feature set.

 Options for a Professional